makersacademy/news-summary-challenge/README.md

 $ jest
 ```

-To view the webpage, you'll need to [register and get an API
+To view the webpage:

+1. [Register and get an API
    key](https://open-platform.theguardian.com/access/) to use the Guardian API.

-Create an apiKey.js file to store this:
+2. Create an apiKey.js file to store this:

 ```bash
 # You can run this from your terminal,